zhuqiuyang/hacker-notes/SICP/README.md

 Personal comment:

-> Analyse the essence about problem, then to solve it using *tools* (language, abstraction)
+> 1. Analyse the essence about problem.
+> 2. Program is realize what you imagin.
+> 3. Should konw what you use will lead to.

 #### Three Topic